 Pharaohs, stand upright, with hands crossed beneath their shroud of

 sandstone.
-They are the temples and statues for the manes of
+They are the temples and statues for the

-numberless kings and queens, who during three or four thousand years
+numberless kings and queens who

 had their mummies buried hard by in the heart of the mountains, in the

-deepest of the walled and secret galleries.
+deepest of their secret galleries.

 ashes, that is pitted on all sides with gaping holes.
 It looks like